-Comprehensive Exam - During the '18 -'19 academic school year a total of 21 records of comprehensive examination were submitted to the College of Graduate Studies.
-During fall 2018, five of eight candidates passed the exam with three failing at least one part.
-One student was retaking after not passing in summer 2018, and passed during the fall testing.
-All who did not pass, re-took and passed the failed portion in a later semester and completed the program.
-In spring 2019, ten students took the exam with nine passing and one not passing.
-The one who did not pass re-took the exam in the summer and passed along with two other students who also passed.
+Comprehensive Exam - During the '19-'20 academic school year a total of 25 records of comprehensive examination were submitted to the College of Graduate Studies.
+During fall 2019 eight of ten candidates passed the exam with two failing at least one part.
+The students who did not pass, re-took and passed the failed portion in the spring semester along with 11 other students.
+In spring 2020, all of the graduate candidates (13) passed the comprehensive exam.
+Two students took the exam during the summer 2020, and both of them passed.
+The answers on each of the separate questions are scored according to a rubric (attached) that is provided to the candidates ahead of time.